 What does the scoring software do?

-The scoring software provides all of the score conversions and a narrative summary.
+The scoring software provides a narrative summary, as well as any score conversions.
 It also provides a detailed item analysis.

 Will the new software support the old test?

 No, the new software is only for the OWLS-II.